TrollInstallerX/Installing/README.md

 ### 1. Direct Installation

 ✅ iOS 15.2+ arm64e devices

 ❌ iOS 16.5.1, A15, A16, and M2

 TrollInstallerX directly installs TrollStore and its helper without leaving the installer.

+### Step Guide

+To install TrollInstallerX 👇

+1. Open the Sideloadly app on your computer.

+2. Download the TrollInstallerX IPA file.

+3. Connect your iOS device to your computer with a USB cable.

+4. Make sure your computer is trusted to access your device.

+5. Drag and drop the TrollInstallerX .ipa file into Sideloadly.

+6. Enter your Apple ID details, like your Apple ID and password.

+7. If asked, let Sideloadly access its servers for free developer accounts.
+If not, use a different Apple ID.

+8. TrollInstallerX will be installed on your iOS device.

 ### 2. Indirect Installation

 ✅ iOS 16.5.1 - 16.6.1 arm64e

 ✅ A15, A16 and M2

 TrollInstallerX replaces a system app with the TrollStore helper using the kfd kernel exploit.